Introduction to midPoint Query Language

 The subfilter is any supported filter, where paths are relative to container and allows us to specify multiple conditions (joined using Logical Filters), which must be met by container value.

-Example matches filter:
+Example of matches filter:

 activation matches (